5 New Ways to Use Task Cards in the Classroom

 Project an image of a football field on the board in your room.
 Divide the class into two teams and have them take turns answering questions.
 If the student can answer correctly on their own, they move ahead 10 yards.
 They can ask their team for help and move ahead 5 yards.
 However, if the team cannot answer correctly, the other team has a chance to “intercept” the ball by answering correctly.
 Each team continues answering questions until they score a touch down or the other team intercepts the ball.
 Then it becomes the other team’s turn.

-All you need to add is task cards for your questions and something to represent the ball that can be moved as questions are answered.
+All you need to add is task cards for your questions and something to represent the ball.
 A magnet works great if you are projecting to a magnetic whiteboard.

 Jeopardy

-Create your own, skill based Jeopardy game using task cards.
-After printing out the cards, simply display them on the board in a Jeopardy style grid and use a sticky note (or dry erase marker if they are laminated) to mark a number of points on the back of each card.
+Create your own skills-based Jeopardy game using task cards.
+After printing out the cards, simply display them on the board in a Jeopardy-style grid and use a sticky note (or dry-erase marker if they are laminated) to mark a number of points on the back of each card.
 You can also create this reusable library pocket Jeopardy Board from My Joy Filled Life.
 Simply slide the task cards into the pockets for an easy set-up!

 To play, divide the class into teams (small groups of 2-4 works best).
 The first team calls out a category and point number, then you read the question or task from the task card.
 I encourage all teams to work on the answer because if a team is incorrect another team can answer and earn the points.